 20 % of the time must be spent on the cognitive domain

-20 % of the time must be spent in production, service, etc.
+20 % of the time must be spent on production, service, etc.

 1. The productive domain should be an essential ingredient of the education system, but no particular job should be enforced.
-The teachers and others should participate in the productive domain.
-Production and service can involve community projects such as plantation of medicinal herbs, rearing of cows, home flower gardening, chalk sticks, carpentry, pottery, cleanliness, crafts, skills, arts, and their sale according to the situations… Working physically in different ways and earning is not a burden.
+The teachers and others should participate in an effective environment.
+Production and service can involve community projects such as the plantation of medicinal herbs, rearing of cows, home flower gardening, chalk sticks, carpentry, pottery, cleanliness, crafts, skills, arts, and their sale according to the situation… Working physically in different ways and earning is not a burden.
 It is an opportunity to grow from within.
 It is an opportunity to develop our self-esteem.
 It is an opportunity to become self-sufficient.

 2. This leads to self-sufficiency in schools.
 They do not have to depend on heavy fees or federal grants or donations, and this way, they become accessible to all, rendering the reservations redundant!

-3. Through the productive domain, the hypokinetic stress, emotional stress of being dependent and intellectual stress of excessive memorizing is averted.
+3. Through the productive domain, the hypokinetic stress, emotional stress of being dependent, and intellectual stress of excessive memorizing are averted.

-4. Due to productive domain, the dropping out due to lack of earning (as is common in the case of millions of students in many parts of the world) and then turning into helpless, vulnerable, and cheap child labor would come down.
+4. Duethe to productive domain, the dropping out due to Lackearningsning (as is common in the case of millions of students in many parts of the world) and turning into helpless, vulnerable, and cheap child labor would come down.

-5. Being empowered, the students would not go through the stress of unemployment and turn into helpless, frustrated mental wrecks or criminals.
+5. Being empowered, the students would not endure the stress of unemployment and turn into helpless, frustrated mental wrecks or criminals.